This article lists commonly asked questions about using Azure Database Migration Service together with related answers.

 Azure Database Migration Service is the preferred method for database migration to Microsoft Azure at scale.
-For more detail on how Azure Database Migration Service compares to other Microsoft database migration tools and for recommendations on using the service for various scenarios, see the blog posting Differentiating Microsoft’s Database Migration Tools and Services.
+For more information on how Azure Database Migration Service compares to other Microsoft database migration tools, and for recommendations on using the service for various scenarios, see Differentiating Microsoft's Database Migration Tools and Services.

 How does Azure Database Migration Service compare to the Azure Migrate offering?